jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.1.1/_index.md

 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **jenkins-operator** `v0.1.1` and an additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.1.1` and an additional configuration.
 {{% /pageinfo %}}

 ## First Steps

 Prepare your Kubernetes cluster and set up access.
-Once you have running Kubernetes cluster you can focus on installing **jenkins-operator** according to the [Installation](/docs/installation/) guide.
+Once you have running Kubernetes cluster you can focus on installing **Jenkins Operator** according to the [Installation](/docs/installation/) guide.